matvign/batchrenamer/documentation.md

 translate:  replaces specified characters with opposing characters. argument lengths must be equal
 slice:      slices a portion of the file. must follow 'start:end:step' format (can have missing values)
 case:       changes case of file to upper/lower/swap/capitalise word
-bracs:      replace brackets with round or square. exclusive with bracr
-bracr:      remove brackets and text. exclusive with bracs
+bracr:      remove brackets and text.
 append:     append text to file
 prepend:    prepend text to file
 sequence:   use numbers and append